80 Breakfasts

 you are trapped in an oven.
 The slow

-…that’s what this summer has been.
+roast…that’s what this summer has been.
 It

 is driving people bananas and electricity bills sky-high.